Nutty Marzipan Bundt Cake

 • Go nutty – This recipe includes walnuts, almonds, and hazelnuts.
 However, use as many different varieties as you like or swap these out for your favorites.

 • Skip the caramelized nut topping if you are short on time, nuts, or patience.
 They only take a few minutes to make.
-However, if this is too extra for you, forgo them.
+However, if this is too much for you, forgo them.

 Nutty Brown Sugar Bundt Cake with Almond Glaze Topped with Caramelized Nuts